zhuorantan/teslausb/doc/SetupRClone.md

 Confirm that the directory `TeslaCam` is present.
 If not, start over.

 # Step 4: Exports
-Run this command to cause the setup processes which you'll resume in the main instructions to use rclone4pi:
+Run this command to cause the setup processes which you'll resume in the main instructions to use rclone:
 ```
 export ARCHIVE_SYSTEM=rclone
 ```